tmoens/zebrafish-facility-manager/zf-deployment-docs/docs/Update.md

 ```

 At this point in the proceeding there is a new client available.
-Because we use the logical "staging" directory to configure the documentation
+Because we use the logical "staging" directory to configure the
-root for all the facilities that use the "staging" build, all those facilities
+DocumentationRoot for all the facilities that use the "staging" build,
-should now have a working client - but those clients have no servers to talk to.
+all those facilities should now have a working client - but those
+clients have no servers to talk to.

 ### Restart any facility servers that use the "staging" build

-Double check that you are happy with both the client and server config files for each facility that
+Double check that you are happy with the config files for each facility that
 uses the staging build.

 You now need to restart the servers that rely on the staging build (i.e. the ones you stopped earlier)